rkyoon12/NAED/README.md

 We presents the accuracy of classification and depict the learned vector fields.
 ![OSC_final](https://user-images.githubusercontent.com/35155480/125504060-f261f77a-819f-4dd4-807a-764580da004e.png)

+This is plotting the learned vector field of hidden variable h.
+The trajectories are the solution to the forced ODE.
+Note that the terminal position will be used to make a predcition.
+And the domain is partitioned by the corresponding colored sections of classes.
+As shown is four subplots, the termial stages of trajectories are matching with the underlying color.

 For more examples, please refer to the [paper](https://arxiv.org/pdf/2011.11096.pdf).